Gavrilo Trojičanin

 Gavrilo Trojičanin (c.
-1600-after 1651) is a Serbian historiographer, a gifted scribe and the monk of the monastery of Svete Troice (Holy Trinity) at Vrhobreznica, near Pljevlja.
+1600-after 1651) was a Serbian historiographer, a gifted scribe and the monk of the monastery of Svete Troice (Holy Trinity) at Vrhobreznica, near Pljevlja.

 Works

 Through his transcript work, from 1633 to 1651, he displayed more talent than any other copyist of the period.
 He had an enviable education and was interested in almost every area of human knowledge and endeavor that was nurtured in the Middle Ages.
 In monasteries and libraries, he collected comparisons of old manuscripts, copied ritual books, and decorated them with illuminations.
 His Cyrillic manuscript is extensive and ten works (several thousand pages in length) have been preserved in libraries.